 Microeconomic and macroeconomic theories applied to decision making and business planning.
 Analyzing economic cases from Thailand and other countries by studying the relationships of leading economic indicators.

-The study of statistical theory and quantitative analysis for use in business decision-making.
-Topics include the measurement of numerical data, frequency, distribution probability, sampling distributions, confidence intervals, hypothesis testing, ANOVA, correlations, simple and multiple regression models, time series analysis, linear programming, decision analysis, and selective topics in quantitative business analysis.
+The study involves data management, analysis, and the use of data analytics for business decision-making.
+Topics include tools and methodologies from probability and statistical theories, data visualization and data analytics such as frequency table, distribution probability, sampling distributions, confidence intervals, hypothesis testing, ANOVA, correlations, simple and multiple regression models, time series analysis, decision analysis, and interesting topics in modern quantitative data analysis.

 Basic foundation of information technology and the application and advantages of using it in business planning.
 The application of information technology in managing and in strategic planning is explored.
 System development and implementation for organizations.

-Of all resources existing, human resource has been recognised as the critical success factor that is hard to obtain and maintain.
-Amidst the current speed of change and challenges, people skills are therefore increasingly and significantly needed.
-The main purpose of this subject has been put forth to explore renowned principles --integrating behavioral sciences, psychology, sociology, economics, and management.
-Learners will be exposed to selected good practices in Thailand and overseas regarding the core management of people behaviour in an organization and the essential HRM processes from the managerial perspective.
-Overall, the course aims at achieving the building of human capital that can maintain an effective work and life balance and sustaining productivity and profitability for the organization.
+In a world of work that has been going through a series of challenges, human resources have gained an increased recognition as one of the critical success factors for organizational survival.
+It is a matter of necessity that such resources need to be managed efficiently in tune with changes including, for instance, the up-skill and re-skill of core competency to meet the diverse scope of works and the enhancement of work engagement.
+The main purpose of this subject has been put forth to explore renowned multidisciplinary integrating behavioral sciences, psychology, sociology, economics, and management science.
+Learners will be exposed to selected good practices in Thailand and overseas regarding the core management of people's behavior in an organization and the essential HRM processes from the effective managerial perspective.
+Overall, the course aims at achieving the building of human capital that can maintain an effective work and life balance and sustain productivity and profitability for the organization.

 Marketing philosophy and concepts, marketing plans, marketing strategy for business growth.
 Market opportunity analysis, evaluation of market attractiveness.
 Determination of marketing programs and effective marketing control.